-Bell's palsy causes sudden weakness in your facial muscles.
+Bell's palsy causes sudden, temporary weakness in your facial muscles.
 This makes half of your face appear to droop.
 Your smile is one-sided, and your eye on that side resists closing.

 Bell's palsy, also known as facial palsy, can occur at any age.
-The exact cause is unknown, but it's believed to be the result of swelling and inflammation of the nerve that controls the muscles on one side of your face.
-It may be a reaction that occurs after a viral infection.
+The exact cause is unknown.
+It's believed to be the result of swelling and inflammation of the nerve that controls the muscles on one side of your face.
+Or it might be a reaction that occurs after a viral infection.